 The Zachary Surname DNA Project Objectives:

-- Build a database of Zachary lineages, grouped by DNA signature - those within a given lineage can compare and see where to focus their conventional paper trail research.
+- Build a database of Zachary (or variation surname) lineages, grouped by DNA signature - those within a given lineage can compare and see where to focus their conventional paper trail research.

 - Find proof of surname change - since there are so many variations to the name Zachary, DNA can help track down name changes.

-- Make research easier by ruling out unrelated Zachary branches.
+- Make research easier by ruling out unrelated branches.

 - Discover geographic origins in another continent or country.